pratama6624/pratama6624/README.md

 # Hi, I'm Pratama 👋

-# Consistency is key and it's all just a matter of time.
+## Consistency is key and it's all just a matter of time...

 ### Apple Developer | Tech Enthusiast